Frequently Asked Questions

 Can I order by phone?

 Yes, you can purchase products through catalog mail order, our website, or by phone.
-To order by phone, just call one of our retail store or our toll free number: 1-888-305-4450.
+To order by phone, just call one of our retail store 1-404-367-0052 and they will send a invoice to pay through E-mail.

 HYDROPONICS